jbpauly/smart-simulation/app/markdown/model_assessment.md

 You likely picked up a few behaviors of our models and results.

 1. The SARIMA model almost always has the lowest RMSE score
-2. Forecasted residual days, across all models, appear to be more accurate on a longer horizon
+2. Forecasted remaining consumption, across all models, appear to be more accurate on a longer horizon

 These behaviors can be tied back to our consumer framework and data generation process.
 The desired consumption and probability of consumption are constant week to week (not day to day).